miralkashiwagi/vscode-extension-pug-support/README.md

 ## 📖 Usage Guide

-Once installed, the extension automatically activates when you open a `.pug` or `.jade` file.
+Once installed, the extension automatically activates when you open a `.pug` file.

 *   **Navigation**: Use `F12` (Go to Definition), `Shift+F12` (Find All References), `Ctrl+Shift+O` (Document Outline), and `Ctrl+T` (Workspace Symbols).
 *   **Intelligent Assistance**: Autocompletion will trigger as you type.
 Hover over Pug elements for more information.
 Signature help appears when you type `(` after a mixin name.